xdrdak/seasonal-charts/README.md

 ---

 ## On the subject of bundle size.
 It's god awfully huge for something relatively simple.
-Pulling out the gql parser should reduce the size.